pfheatwole/thesis/source/paraglider_geometry.rst

 .. figure:: figures/paraglider/geometry/airfoil/airfoil_deflected_hinge.*

+   Deflection angle relative to a fixed hinge point.

 This definition is troublesome for a flexible wing, since there is no fixed hinge point; the deflection occurs as a variable arc between the trailing edge to some point on the chord.
 A more convenient definition is the total deflection angle produced by the trailing edge:

 .. figure:: figures/paraglider/geometry/airfoil/airfoil_deflected_arc.*

+   Deflection angle relative to the leading edge.

 This definition moves some of the complexity out of the implementation and into how the set of coefficients are defined.
 Without recording a fixed